 The formula for the area of a sector is (angle / 360) x π x radius, but the diameter of the circle is d = 2 x r, so another way to write it is (angle / 360) 2 x π x (diameter / 2).
 Visual on the figure below:

 Since a sector is just a slice from a circle, the formula is quite similar to that for the area of a circle, with the difference needed to calculate what part of the circle the sector covers.
-While the radius is easy to measure, the angle is not, unless you have a proper tool at hand.
+While the radius is easy to measure, the angle is not, unless you have a proper tool at hand, which might be a prerequisite for using our area calculator.

 Cite this calculator & page